 Maggie Sawyer is a police officer originally from Star City.
-She headed the Metropolis Special Crimes Unit and acted as one of Superman's main police contacts before moving to Gotham City, where she now works as a GCPD detective.
+She headed the Metropolis Special Crimes Unit and acted as one of Superman's main police contacts before moving to Gotham City, where she now works as a GCPD commissioner.

 Maggie Sawyer was created by John Byrne.